kevinolsson/suomikasino-campaign/README.md

 $ honcho start -f Procfile.dev
 ```

-You might need to open a new tab
+Finally, you might need to open a new tab:
 ```
 http://0.0.0.0:8000
 ```